devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

 group of generators passing data from one to another.

-Provided example is quite simple and could be implemented in more straightforward fashion, like just create a simple filtering function without any additional sophistications.
+Provided example is quite simple and could be implemented in more straightforward fashion, like just create a simple filtering function without any additional sophistication.
-The following section shows a more involved example of building group of generators organized into data processing pipeline, which helps to decrease amount of consumed memory to process image dataset in iterative way.
+The following section shows a more involved example of building group of generators organized into data processing pipeline, which helps to decrease the amount of consumed memory to process image dataset in an iterative way.

 <hr class="with-margin">
 <h4 class="header" id="images">Images Processing Pipeline</h4>

 Consider the following example.
-You have a dataset with labelled images and want to train an image classifier.
+You have a dataset with labeled images and want to train an image classifier.
 You are going to use some form of [Stochastic Gradient Descent](http://ufldl.stanford.edu/tutorial/supervised/OptimizationStochasticGradientDescent/), which trains model in batches instead of running optimization algorithm on the whole dataset.
 On each training batch, the following preprocessing steps should be